KRQE Cares Shoes for Kids – Donate Today

 KRQE Cares Shoes for Kids is a program that puts new shoes on children in the lowest income Title 1 schools in Albuquerque.
 The need is great!
 So many children in our community have never had a new pair of shoes and right now, more that ever, shoes are not a priority in low income homes.
 Your generous donations has allowed us put shoes on many needy children, and we have many more schools to get to.
-Please donate by going to the red DONATE button above.
-This link will take you to our non-profit partner, Assistance League of ABQ so that your donation go through a non-profit organization.
+DONATE NOW will take you to our non-profit partner, Assistance League of ABQ so that your donation go through a non-profit organization.
 You can also drop of new children’s athlete shoes at any Kirtland Federal Credit Union.
 Here is a link to the locations – https://www.kirtlandfcu.org/locations-and-atms.aspx.

 KRQE Cares Shoes for Kids – Donate Today